Adult Certificate Programs FAQs

 A substitution for a required course may be approved if you have equivalent experience of the required course and wish to substitute it.
 The substituted courses must be equivalent in level and number of hours.
 You will need to fill out a Course Waiver/Substitution Form and submit it according to the directions on the form.
 Once you submit this, it will be reviewed and you will be notified if approved.
 For specific information, please see Certificate Program Policies.

 Certificate students may request a leave of absence for the period of one year.
-To take a leave of absence, please send a written request to the Associate Director for Enrollment + Operations, email@example.com.
+To take a leave of absence, please send a written request to the Assistant Director, Advising + Registration, email@example.com.
 During this time, the requirements of your program stay the same until you enroll again at the end of that year.
-However, if you do not enroll after the approved leave period, any changes to your certificate program that were made in your absence will then apply to you.
+However, if you do not enroll after the approved leave period, your status will become inactive and any changes to your certificate program that were made in your absence will then apply to you.

 Students who do not take courses pertaining to their certificate program will be made inactive.
 This means that you will not receive important updates to the certificate programs, messages to active candidates, etc. Also, any changes to your certificate program that were made while you were inactive will then apply to you if you re-enter the program.